vzdrizhni/A-rpg-game/README.md

   <h3 align="center">Javascript / Capstone --> [A-rpg-game]</h3>

   <p align="center">
-    This project is the Capstone of the Microverse curriculum at the end of the Ruby on Rails module!
+    This project is the Capstone of the Microverse curriculum at the end of the Javascript module!
     <br />
     <a href="https://github.com/vzdrizhni/A-rpg-game"><strong>Explore the docs »</strong></a>
     <br />